-Transforming data into insights to manage high-risk patients
+Transforming health data into insights to manage high-risk patients

 Harnessing the power to address gaps in care